open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 Crosslink is a tool to assist in managing go repositories that contain multiple intra-repository `go.mod` files.
 Crosslink automatically scans and inserts replace statements for direct and transitive intra-repository dependencies.
+Crosslink can generate a `go.work` file to facilite local development of a repisotry containing multile Go modules.
 Crosslink also contains functionality to remove any extra replace statements that are no longer required within reason (see below).